RWTH-EBC/AixCaliBuHA/docs/source/index.rst

 This framework attempts to make the process of calibrating models used in Building and HVAC Systems easier.
 Different sub-packages help with the underlying tasks of:

-- **Preprocessing** measured or simulated data for the cohesive use in this framework
-- **Segmentizing** the continuous time-series data into calibration classes
 - Performing a **Sensitivity Analysis** to discover tuner parameters for the calibration
 - **Calibration** of given model based on the tuner parameters, the calibration classes and specified goals to evaluate the objective function of the underlying optimization